 Have an indoor pool party.

 I promise this isn’t as scary as it sounds.
 This can work if you have an inflatable or small kid pool.
 Head to your local dollar store and buy some plastic paint sheets, then spread those down all over the floor and place the pool and an inflatable pool toy you might have.
 Play some tropical music and vacation snacks.
 Spend the day lounging by the pool.
 This would work even better if you have an unfinished basement.
 Use the bathtub if you don’t have an inflatable or kid pool!

 Baking together is an excellent way to find entertainment, learn, and share something yummy.
 Bake some banana bread, muffins, cookies or bread!
 And enjoy!

 Check your family into a local hotel for a one-night staycation if the budget allows.
 You can utilize the hotel pool, comfy beds, and change of scenery for an affordable price.

 There are so many fun family games and puzzles that you can do over spring break.
 And some are even available for loan at the local library.
 Have a family game day with puzzles, popcorn, and games!

 Dive into a Special Interest Unit.

 Spring break on a budget can be fun with a special interest unit.
-There are so many fun special interest units and novel studies to choose from.
-Would your child enjoy learning All About Honeybees?
-How about Earth Day, Pirates or an Evidence Investigation?
+There are many fun special interest units and novel studies to choose from.
+Would your child enjoy learning about Bees and Honey?
+How about Earth Day, Pirates, Spring Activities, or an Evidence Investigation?
 These and many more Special Interest Units are available on The Schoolio Marketplace!